Laevos/ircombine/README.md

-ircombine 1.0
+ircombine
 =============
-ircombine 1.0 - a log merger for irssi.
+ircombine - a log merger for irssi.
 This program reads in two irssi logfiles, and sorts them chronologically.
-This is useful when, for example, you have two logfiles for the same person, separated by an underscore: User and User_, or just somebody who has a variety of names!
+This is useful when, for example, you have two logfiles for the same person, separated by an underscore: User and User\_, or just somebody who has a variety of names!
 It requires at least two arguments, the names of the two logfiles that you want to read, with an optional command to output the resultant log to a filename of your choosing